basp-group/Faceted-HyperSARA/docs/source/setup.rst

 2. (Optional) Make a copy of ``imaging/default_parameters.json``, and update the main algorithm parameters specified in this file (all values are set to default, reliable values).
+Documentation for all the parameters involved is given in the :doc:`default` page.

-3. Configure :mat:scpt:`imaging.main_input_exp` following the instructions
+3. Configure :mat:scpt:`imaging.main_input_imaging` following the instructions
-   provided in the file.
+   provided in the documentation and the file itself.

-4. Run the :mat:scpt:`imaging.main_input_exp` with MATLAB.
+4. Run :mat:scpt:`imaging.main_input_imaging` with MATLAB.

 Testing the library with a synthetic dataset